nuxion/k3s-platform/README.md

 # K3s platform

-Used for testing and prototyping
+Used for testing and prototyping.

+This try to be a common platform used for different purposes.

 ## Working locally (aka localhost)